The Boyz-n-the Hood: Critical reception and legacy

-Jeff Chang describes "Boyz-n-the-Hood" as "an anthem for the fatherless, brotherless, state-assaulted, heavily armed West Coast urban youth" and Eazy-E's rap style as "a deadpan singsong...perhaps as much a result of self-conscious nervousness as hardcore fronting."
+Jeff Chang describes "The Boyz-n-the Hood" as "an anthem for the fatherless, brotherless, state-assaulted, heavily armed West Coast urban youth" and Eazy-E's rap style as "a deadpan singsong...perhaps as much a result of self-conscious nervousness as hardcore fronting."

 Rolling Stone ranks the song as among the 20 greatest West Coast rap songs that preceded N.W.A's Straight Outta Compton.
 Critic David Drake commented: "It was a day-in-the-life record that was less concerned with commentary or critique than simply conveying a lifestyle."
-Also writing for Rolling Stone, Brian Hiatt compares the subject matter in "Boyz-n-the-Hood" to "6 in the Mornin'" by Ice-T and "P.S.K.
+Also writing for Rolling Stone, Brian Hiatt compares the subject matter in "The Boyz-n-the Hood" to "6 in the Mornin'" by Ice-T and "P.S.K.
 What Does It Mean?" by Schoolly D.

+The song would inspire the title for John Singleton's 1991 film Boyz n the Hood.